Child Development Services - Frequently Asked Questions

 Where am I on the wait list?

 The wait list is set up on a State priority basis.
 In general, for state preschool programs, CDS is mandated to enroll children who are 4 years old before children who are 3 years old.
 Based on program availability, families with lowest incomes are given priority in State programs.
+For School Age Programs, a wait list is also generated with State priority as a basis, but we also work from available space given returning students have priority each year.

 When can my child start?